What jobs did 1762 William Duke have?

 From these various sources, it is apparent that William Duke was involved in hairdressing and confectionery, most likely as a small business owner/operator.
 Yet Minard’s Allegany County and its People and Mott’s The Story of Erie both identify 1762 William with the making of lace.

-Mott’s history stated 1830 William (eldest son of 1796 William Duke) came to “this country from his native Derbyshire April 26, 1820.
+Mott’s history on 1830 William (eldest son of 1796 William Duke) stated his father came to “this country from his native Derbyshire April 26, 1820.
 In England the elder Duke was for years identified with the making of handmade lace and was among the first to introduce machinery into this important business.”[10]
 Minard’s history stated, “Mr. Duke (referencing 1796 William) conducted in England the making of handmade lace, a business presumably handed down from his father (referencing 1762 William), but the introduction of lace-making machines caused the ruin of the hand industry about 1820.
 Mr. Duke not long after came to America…”[11]

 With no documented evidence of 1762 William Duke making handmade lace, or running a lace-making business, was there any connection between the Dukes and the lace industry?